elfenlaid/ck3g.github.io/_posts/2018-01-21-controllers-views-and-templates.md

 By doing that, we are linking the GET HTTP request of the root URL (in our case it's "http://localhost:4000") with the action `index` of the `RoomController`.

-Now start the server using `mix phoenix.server` and open a root page.
+Now start the server using `mix phx.server` and open a root page.
 It will greet us with the following error:

 <p align="center">
   <img src="{{ site.url }}/img/posts/phoenix_controllers_and_views/controller_is_not_avaialble.png" />